bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 **for extremely meaningful conversations, things I learned on the way, relations I gained, public speaking that made the community more diverse and bigger, etc.**
 In open source, you probably should say `goodbye` to your perfect "external no-mistake image".

-If you don't accept this, you might not be happy in maintaining a public project.
+If you wont't accept this, you might not be happy in maintaining a public project.
 It might be simply unhealthy, so keep that in mind.

 ### Open source project maintenance is not a sprint, it is a marathon.